The EU’s New GDP Guidelines for API Distributors

 By Bertil Wagensveld, TAPI Global Logistics Director

 In the ever-changing pharmaceutical industry, product quality standards must continue to be rigorous to ensure pharmaceutical products that go to market will be safe and effective.
 Regulatory agencies worldwide have long required drug manufacturers to meet strict guidelines.
 Now, one region is going a step further by requiring distributors of active pharmaceutical ingredients to meet quality guidelines for distribution.

-Last year, the European Commission enacted new guidelines governing good distribution practice (EU-GDP) for API distributors, the first binding document specifically regulating their distribution activities.
+In 2015, the European Commission enacted new guidelines governing good distribution practice (EU-GDP) for API distributors, the first binding document specifically regulating their distribution activities.
 The guidelines require API distributors to document how they maintain quality throughout every phase of distribution.
 The new guidelines ensure that API distributors enhance and document supply chain controls in several areas including quality management, organization and personnel, warehousing and storage, equipment, repacking and re-labeling, and dispatch and transport.
 They must also now track and record complaints, recalls, returned goods, and the handling of non-conforming materials.

 Logistics service providers are now also being asked to meet the required guidelines for quality management systems, organization and personnel, and warehouse storage requirements, among others.
 Under the new GDP, for the first time distributors are also being required to document the names of their supplier, original manufacturer, and/ or shipping agent; the manufacturer’s batch number and certificate of analysis; purchase orders; and retest date or expiry date.
 The tighter controls are designed to keep falsified APIs from entering the supply chain, reducing the potential that counterfeit, substandard or incorrect ingredients will be sold to drug manufacturers.